Valadon/Video-Sorter/readme.md

 To run the tests, simply run `pytest` in the command line after installing the project.
 These tests depend on a specific configuration of the test_courses.xlsx, so use caution if you choose to edit this file to add more tests.

 # Build to Executable

+# Roadmap
+- Write instructions for building to an executable.
+- Develop a special case which allows the script to ingest filenames which are preceded by a list of uNIDs.
+For example: u1234567 u9876543 META_DATA.mp4.
+This would help us deliver videos to people even if their recording wasn't scheduled
+- Purge files after a specific date